veres-one/did-veres-one/README.md

 * options - a set of options used when generating the DID Document
   * didType - the type of DID to generate.
-      Options: 'nym' or 'uuid' (default: 'nym')
+      Options: 'nym' (default) or 'uuid'
   * `invokeKey` - optionally pass in a Capability Invocation key, otherwise it will be generated.
   * keyType - the type of keys to generate.
+      Options: 'Ed25519VerificationKey2018' (default) or
-      Options: 'RsaVerificationKey2018' (default: 'RsaVerificationKey2018').
+      'RsaVerificationKey2018'
   * hostname - ledger node hostname override
   * passphrase - the passphrase to use to encrypt the private keys for nym-based DIDs.
 Set to `null` if the private keys should not be encrypted.
   * mode - the mode/environment to generate the DID in.
-      Options: 'dev', 'test', 'live' (default: 'dev').
+      Options: 'dev' (default), 'test', 'live'

-If you do not specify a particular ledger hostname, one will be determined based on the `mode` parameter (either 'test', 'dev' or 'live').
+If you do not specify a particular ledger hostname, one will be automatically selected based on the `mode` parameter (either 'test', 'dev' or 'live').

 If you want to connect to a specific hostname (for testing a particular node, for example), you can specify the override directly: